Jeremy Zucker

 Jeremy Scott Zucker (born March 3, 1996) is an American singer-songwriter, best known for his songs "Comethru", "You Were Good to Me", and "All the Kids Are Depressed".
-He has released multiple EPs and three full-length albums, Love Is Not Dying (2020), Crusher (2021), and Garden State (2025).
+He has released multiple EPs and three albums, Love Is Not Dying (2020), Crusher (2021), and Garden State (2025).

 Early life

 Originally from Franklin Lakes, New Jersey, Zucker was raised in a musical household with his parents and two older brothers.
 While a student at Ramapo High School, he began making music in his bedroom and later joined a band called the "Foreshadows".
 The first song he wrote was about his brother's fear of heights.
 After graduating high school, he attended Colorado College where he graduated in 2018 with a degree in molecular biology.
 Before producing his own music, his first job was as a snowboard instructor.
-He is Jewish and married to his wife, influencer and model Mathilda Lou Roettger as of June 27th, 2024.
+He is Jewish and, as of 27 June 2024, married to influencer and model Mathilda Lou Roettger.

 Career

 2015–2019: Beach Island, Breathe, Motions, and Glisten

 In 2015, Zucker self-released his debut EP Beach Island.
 The following year, he released Breathe (2016), which included the track "'Bout It," his first breakthrough hit.

 In 2017, Zucker followed up with Motions, featuring the song "Heavy," which was later remixed by Blackbear into "Make Daddy Proud" and included on Blackbear's album Digital Druglord.
 The collaboration led to further work together, with Zucker and Blackbear co-releasing the single "Talk Is Overrated," which appeared on Zucker’s Idle EP.

 Zucker continued to expand his catalog with Stripped in February 2018, showcasing acoustic arrangements, and Glisten in May 2018.
 In September 2018, he released Summer, which featured "Comethru."
 Written shortly after graduating college and returning to his childhood home in New Jersey, "Comethru" became one of Zucker’s most popular songs, earning international attention.

-By the end of 2019, Zucker had established himself as a rising artist blending pop, R&B, and singer-songwriter styles, setting the stage for his later full-length projects.
+By the end of 2019, Zucker had established himself as a rising artist blending pop, R&B, and singer-songwriter styles, setting the stage for his later projects.